 A low carb meatloaf that uses pork rinds in place of the bread crumbs.
 The ketchup typically called for in the recipe is replaced with basic ingredients.

 It’s a New Year and I am determined to get things started off right.
 Although I could have celebrated New Year’s Day eating badly, I found some time to cook a low carb meal

-The weather is cold and some comfort food was in order.
+The weather has been really cold and some comfort food was in order.
 This low carb meatloaf would have been better with a little mashed cauliflower, but to keep things simple I just served it with a mix of steamed vegetables.